DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 #### Manually on each build

 On Android, the bundle file is located at `android/app/build/generated/assets/react/release/index.android.bundle` and the source map file is located at `android/app/build/generated/sourcemaps/react/release/index.android.bundle.map`.
+If your application has more comprehensive variants, replace `release` by your variant's name in the paths.

 After running your build, upload your source map by running this from your React Native project root: